rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters"/>
 </head>

-When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) using Rancher, Rancher uses RKE2, also known as RKE Government, to install Kubernetes on your existing nodes.
+When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) using Rancher, RKE2 is used to install Kubernetes on your existing nodes.

 In a Windows cluster provisioned with Rancher, the cluster must contain both Linux and Windows nodes.
 The Kubernetes controlplane can only run on Linux nodes, and the Windows nodes can only have the worker role.
 Windows nodes can only be used for deploying workloads.